koleshky1/Devops/Project10/Readme.md

 After you have successfully installed VSC, configure it to connect to your newly created GitHub repository.

-Clone down your ansible-config-mgt repo to your Jenkins-Ansible instance
+# STEP 3 Clone down your ansible-config-mgt repo to your Jenkins-Ansible instance

 git clone done already